 Trees support life in a myriad of ways.
 They 1) improve our air quality by lessening the impact of airborne pollutants and absorbing carbon dioxide; 2) help keep our drinking water and waterways healthy through filtration and soil stabilization; 3) provide food; 4) provide comfort and cooling and 5) provide places for community to gather together.
 TREES SAVE LIVES.

-As one example of impact, planting five trees for every child born in Pittsburgh each year ( ~ 13,000 children per year), would increase the number of trees in the city/county by 65,000 trees per year.
+As one example of impact, planting five trees for every child born in Pittsburgh, PA in Allegheny County each year (~ 13,000 children per year), could increase the number of trees in the county by 65,000 trees per year.
 By 2030, we can reach 780,000 planted trees; a goal of the Pittsburgh Climate Action Plan.

 Recent research by scientists at the Yale School of Forestry and Environmental Studies demonstrates that we have lost 46% of earth's tree cover since the start of human civilization, currently at a rate of 1.4 trees per person/year or 10 billion trees a year.
 If every person on the planet planted 5 trees each year for the next 40 years, we could reverse this trend and see a net gain globally.